 - German shepherds

 The above are among the best dogs for children with autism.
-When selecting the right companion dog, however, even among these breeds, a dog’s individual demeanor and personality should be taken into account to ensure that he or she is a good match for an autistic child (or adult).
+However, when you select the right companion dog (even among the above breeds), the winner should have a good demeanor and personality.
+This selection will ensure that the dog is a good match for an autistic child (or adult).

 Dogs and Stress Reduction

-Researchers have found that having a dog positively impacts brain health.
-Specifically, spending time with the family dog increases the production of dopamine and oxytocin, neurotransmitters that are responsible for feelings of pleasure and reward.
+Researchers have found that having a dog impacts our brain health.
+Specifically, spending time with the family dog increases dopamine and oxytocin, neurotransmitters that are responsible for feelings of pleasure and reward.

 Further, oxytocin and dopamine can produce a calming effect, reducing stress and anxiety.
-Petting a dog stimulates these neurotransmitters, but animal-assisted therapy is only one of the various treatment options that produce similar effects.
+Petting a dog stimulates these neurotransmitters, but animal-assisted therapy is only one of the various treatment options that have similar results.

-While animal therapy is being increasingly used to treat children with autism, music can also be effective in helping autistic children cope with stress and other difficulties.
+While animal therapy is a popular choice for treating children with autism, music can also help autistic children cope with stress and other difficulties.

 The Implications of Animal-Assisted Therapy

-Dogs aren’t the only animals that are used within the realm of animal-assisted therapy.
+Dogs aren’t the only requested animals within the realm of animal-assisted therapy.
 In recent years, equine therapy has become more popular, especially in autism treatment settings.

 Experts claim that horses can calm riders with autism, allowing them to think, focus, and accept training commands.
-Autistic individuals have been shown to form strong bonds with horses as well as dogs.
+There is evidence that autistic individuals form strong bonds with horses and dogs.

-According to numerous studies, the social behaviors and characteristics of animals engage children with autism in ways that humans can’t, which is why animal-assisted therapy is so effective in autism treatment.
+According to numerous studies, animals’ social behaviors and characteristics engage children with autism in ways that humans can’t, which is why animal-assisted therapy is so effective in autism treatment.

-Communicating with animals doesn’t necessarily require verbal language or the understanding of social cues, both of which can be problematic areas for those with autism.
+Communicating with animals doesn’t necessarily require verbal language or understanding social cues, both of which can be problematic for those with autism.

-Along with providing companionship and helping us to stay more active, dogs are a useful therapeutic tool, and these remarkable creatures have shown to be especially beneficial for those on the autism spectrum.
+Along with providing companionship and helping us stay more active, dogs are a useful therapeutic tool.
+These remarkable creatures have shown to be especially beneficial for those on the autism spectrum.